XXXXX [draft in progress]

 Essays and Lectures

-A fearful honeybee in the palm of a human hand—being carried by a great force toward a better place
+A fearful honeybee in the palm of a human hand, thus being carried by a great force toward a better place

-The bee deposited safely in the shade of shoreline vegetation
+The bee deposited safely in the shade of sand-adapted vegetation

 And I like you because